Link to the new Organic Regulation (EU) No 2018/848

 In June 2015, COMAGRI MEPs presented other 969 amendments.

 Vote in COMAGRI took place on 13 October 2015.
 COMAGRI adopted report is available here.

 Starting from November 2015, trilogue negotiations between the three institutions - Parliament, Council and Commission - were kicked off under the Luxembourg Presidency of the Council.
-The Dutch and Slovak Presidencies continued the discussions in 2016 and the Maltese Presidency in the first semester of 2017.
+The Dutch and Slovak Presidencies continued the discussions in 2016 and the Maltese Presidency reached a trilogue agreement in the first semester of 2017.
 Estonian Presidency took the baton in July 2017 and in November both the Special Committee on Agriculture and the Parliament's Committee for Agriculture and Rural Development adopted it.
 The Parliament Plenary and the EU Council adopted the text in April and May 2018.